thesharehood/thesharehood/README.md

 thesharehood
 ============

-This repo is the source code for the neighbourhood sharing website at [http://thesharehood.org](http://thesharehood.org).
+This repository is the source code for the neighbourhood sharing website at [http://thesharehood.org](http://thesharehood.org).

 thesharehood is a Drupal application, and is provided under the AGPLv3